WycliffeAssociates/USFMScannerNet/README.md

 2. Downloads repository ZIP from the provided URL
 3. Extracts and processes the repository content
 4. Converts BTT Writer projects to USFM if detected
+5. Validates the repository's JSON and YAML manifests, recording an error for any that fail to parse
-5. Scans all USFM files using the Python verification tool
+6. Scans all USFM files using the Python verification tool
-6. Uploads structured linting results to Blob Storage
+7. Uploads structured linting results to Blob Storage
-7. Sends completion message with result URL via Service Bus
+8. Sends completion message with result URL via Service Bus

 ### Supported File Types
 - Standard USFM files (.usfm)
 - BTT Writer project directories (automatically converted to USFM)
+- Manifests at the repository root, checked for well-formedness only:
+  - `manifest.json` and `metadata.json` — a parse failure is reported as `MD01`
+  - `manifest.yaml` and `manifest.yml` — a parse failure is reported as `MD02`

+Manifest results are filed under the book `Unknown` and keyed by the manifest's path inside the extracted archive, for example `<repo-name>/manifest.json`.

+### Error Codes
+`ErrorCodes.csv` in the repository root maps every error ID the scanner can emit to a human-readable description, covering both the USFM codes from `usfmtools` and the `MD01`/`MD02` manifest codes.

+This service does not read the file at runtime — it is the source of truth for other applications that display or interpret scan results.
+Add a row here whenever a new error code is introduced.